 \subsection{Results}

-To cluster the data, we firstly perform a preprocessing step to reduce the total feature vector dimension to eight using Principal Component Analysis (PCA) which results in a 97.7\% explained variance.
-We also produced a dataset with six dimensions using PCA which accounted for 91.4\% of the variance.
+To cluster the 26-dimensional data created using the individual power line features (see Table~\ref{tab:powerline-data-feats}) for all power lines in a given high voltage entry point, we firstly perform a preprocessing step to reduce the total feature vector dimension.
+In order to fit the data onto the quantum computers available for this work, we reduce the dimension to eight using Principal Component Analysis (PCA) which results in a 97.7\% explained variance as well as a dataset with six dimensions using PCA which accounted for 91.4\% of the variance.
 This second dataset was used for the angle embedding approach to fit in a 7-qubit quantum computer, the quantum computer topology we had most access to in this work.

 With an initial classical analysis using the elbow-method \cite{thorndike1953belongs}, the optimal number of clusters for this dataset was determined to be $k=5$.
 From this dimension-reduced dataset of 1,087 points, we randomly selected 180 points to cluster, where 180 points allows us to send 900 circuits ($180 \cdot 5 = 900$) to IBM's cloud service in one job (an upper limit for some hardware).
 Important to any unsupervised clustering algorithm is the choice of initial centroid points.
 In order to ensure a quick convergence, and to reduce the number of quantum iterations, we ran the classical algorithm with a variety of random seeds such that convergence was reached within three iterations.
 The classical clustering results are depicted in Fig.~\ref{fig:tsne}(a), using t-Distributed Stochastic Neighbor Embedding (t-SNE) \cite{van2008visualizing} on the high-dimensional data to generate a 2D projection.
 Using the initial centroids that achieved this, we then ran the quantum clustering experiment.